An on-change rule defines the action that is performed when a change is applied to an issue.

 This means that the rule will stop processing if the value for the Assignee field is changed in the update that triggers the workflow.

 The presence of this block means that users can manually reassign the issue to someone other than the person who is responsible for purchase requests.
 Without it, the rule would react to the change by assigning the issue as prescribed in the Actions section.

-All of the conditions in the Preconditions section of the rule are joined with implicit AND operators.
-This means that the workflow will only apply the changes specified in the Actions section if all of these conditions are satisfied.
+All the conditions in the Preconditions section of the rule are joined with implicit AND operators.
+This means that the workflow will only apply the changes specified in the Actions section if all these conditions are satisfied.

 Specifically, this means that the rule only updates issues that are created or updated in the project that the rule is attached to where the value for the Type field is set to Purchase request and the update does not explicitly change the value for the Assignee field.

-If all of these conditions are met for the current issue, the workflow automatically applies the following changes:
+If all these conditions are met for the current issue, the workflow automatically applies the following changes: